ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - If during stack resolution one or more new cards or effects are put onto the stack that are not at `<speed%>` speed, stack resolution stops, and priority is given to the player not in control of the new top most card/effect.

 ### Channel and main card draw system:
-All cards in hand can be channeled into the channel zone to produce 1 energy.
+All cards in hand can be channeled into the channel zone to produce 1 energy (cards can be channeled face up or face down).
 There is a single (numerical) energy pool for each player, there is no maximum/cap to how much energy you can have at any given time.
+At round end, players retain up to 3 energy and any excess is discarded.
 - Note: Channeling cards is done at `<speed%>` (infinite speed) (it cannot be responded to, but you may still only do it when you have priority).

 - At the end of the round the following steps are carried out: